Australian 4wd and Advanced Driver Education – RTO CODE: 31223

-Injury associated with ATV /UTV use in Australia
+Injury associated with ATV /SSUVs used in Australia

-The actual number of deaths associated with ATV /UTV operation in Australia is not readily available.
-There are now more than 19 deaths associated with ATV/UTV occurring each year in Australia.
+The actual number of deaths associated with ATV /SSUV operation in Australia is not readily available.
+There are now more than 19 deaths associated with ATV/SSUV occurring each year in Australia.

-ATV / UTV are not toys and can be hazardous to operate
+ATV / SSUV are not toys and can be hazardous to operate

 These vehicles handle differently than other vehicles, such as motorcycles and cars.
 A collision or rollover can occur quickly, even during routine maneuvers like turning, or driving on hills or over obstacles, if you fail to take proper precautions.

-1.3 Select and use personal protective equipment and safety equipment applicable to operating the vehicle.
+1.3 Select and maintain personal protective equipment according to workplace safety requirements

 2.1 Carry out pre-start, and start up procedures according to workplace health and safety guidelines.